takeshixx/advent-calendar-2018/README.md

 Generally, the services run in Docker containers.
 Each service has a `Dockerfile` and instructions in the respective `README.md` how to use it.
 However, there are some exceptions for services that could not run in Docker containers.
 These include i.e. incompatibilities with Docker and SCTP or requirements for setting `sysctl` parameters and `iptables` rules on the host system.
 These run via `systemd`.

+The 2018 edition of the advent calendar was hosted at `xmas.rip`.
+The page contents are in the [website](website) directory.

 ## Agenda

 | Port | Challenge | Path |